-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION should be guaranteed to all should be guaranteed to all rightholders whose works are rightholders whose works are exploited under the licence as exploited under the licence as regards, notably, access to regards, notably, access to information on the licensing information on the licensing and the distribution of and the distribution of remuneration.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION legal responsibility for uses responsibility for uses authorised by the licence authorised by the licence agreement.
+Equal treatment agreement.
+Equal treatment should be guaranteed to all should be guaranteed to all rightholders whose works are rightholders whose works are exploited under the licence as exploited under the licence as regards, notably, access to regards, notably, access to information on the licensing information on the licensing and the distribution of and the distribution of remuneration.
 Publicity remuneration.
 Publicity measures should be effective measures should be effective throughout the duration of throughout the duration of the the licence without the need licence without the need to to inform each rightholder inform each rightholder individually.
 In order to individually.
-In order to ensure ensure that rightholders can that rightholders can easily easily retain control of their retain control of their works, works, and prevent any uses and prevent any uses of their of their works that would be works that would be prejudicial prejudicial to their interests, to their interests, rightholders rightholders must be given an must be given an effective effective opportunity to opportunity to exclude the exclude the application of application of such mechanisms such mechanisms to their to their works or other subject- works or other subject-matter matter for all uses and works or for all uses and works or other subject-matter, or for other subject-matter, or for specific uses and works or other specific uses and works or subject-matter.
-In such cases, other subject-matter.
-In such any ongoing uses should be cases, any ongoing uses terminated within a reasonable
+In order to ensure ensure that rightholders can that rightholders can easily easily retain control of their retain control of their works, works, and prevent any uses and prevent any uses of their of their works that would be works that would be prejudicial prejudicial to their interests, to their interests, rightholders rightholders must be given an must be given an effective effective opportunity to opportunity to exclude the exclude the application of application of such mechanisms such mechanisms to their to their works or other subject- works or other subject-matter matter for all uses and works or for all uses and works or other subject-matter, or for other subject-matter, or for specific uses and works or other

-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION should be terminated within a reasonable period.
-Member States may also decide that additional measures are appropriate to protect rightholders. period.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION specific uses and works or other subject-matter.
+In such cases, any ongoing uses should be terminated within a reasonable period.
+Member States may also decide that additional measures are appropriate to protect rightholders. subject-matter.
+In such cases, any ongoing uses should be terminated within a reasonable period.
 Member States may also decide that additional measures are appropriate to protect rightholders. [tentatively agreed at TM; to be confirmed] 62.
 (28g) Member States should ensure that the purpose and scope of any licence granted as a result of these mechanisms, as well as the possible users, should always be carefully and clearly defined in national legislation or, if the underlying legislation is a general provision, in the licensing practices applied as a result of such general provisions, or in the licences granted.
-The ability to operate a licence under these mechanisms should also be limited to organisations which are either owned or controlled by their right holder members or (28g) Member States should ensure that the purpose and scope of any licence granted as a result of these mechanisms, as well as the possible users, should always be carefully and clearly defined in national legislation or, if the underlying legislation is a general provision, in the licensing practices applied as a result of such general provisions, or in the licences granted.
-The ability to operate a licence under these mechanisms should also be limited to organisations which are either owned or controlled by their right holder members or which operate on a not for profit basis, regulated by
+The ability to operate a licence under these mechanisms should also be limited to (28g) Member States should ensure that the purpose and scope of any licence granted as a result of these mechanisms, as well as the possible users, should always be carefully and clearly defined in national legislation or, if the underlying legislation is a general provision, in the licensing practices applied as a result of such general provisions, or in the licences granted.
+The ability to operate a licence under these mechanisms should also be limited to organisations which are either owned or controlled